Need to Know News · Daily briefing

 Lies

-False or manipulative narratives in active circulation.
-NTK names the claim, names who is making it, and traces who benefits.
+Deliberate distortions in active circulation.
+NTK names the claim, names who's making it, and traces who benefits.
 "Some people say" is not NTK's voice.

 IV